Choose another writer in this calendar:

 Berlin was educated at St Paul's School and Corpus Christi College, Oxford.
 To his father's disappointment, he did not go into the family timber business.
 From 1932 he taught at Oxford, where he became friends with A. J. Ayer and other leading analytic philosophers.
 Berlin was the first Jew to be accepted into the college.
 With Ayer he argued about philosophy, but where Ayer was a radical liberal and had a great appetite for life, Berlin was sexually insecure and unsure of his beliefs.
 "You're not much of a crusader are you?"
 Ayer once teased his friend.
-Later Berlin became disillusioned with Ayer as a philosopher, saying that "he never had an original idea in his life.
+With Austin, Ayer, and others Berlin was a founding father of Oxford philosophy.
+Later he became disillusioned with Ayer as a philosopher, saying that "he never had an original idea in his life.
 He was like a mechanic, he fiddled with things and tried to fix them."
 (A.J.
 Ayer: A Life by Ben Rogers, 1999)

 During World War II Berlin served in the British Information Service in New York and later as First Secretary of the British Embassy in Washington.
 After the war he met in the Soviet Union the film director Sergei Eisenstein, who was in poor spirits after Stalin had condemned his film Ivan the Terrible, and the writers Boris Pasternak and Anna Akhmatova, both also in disfavour by the authorities.
 Later Berlin gave his account of them in the essay 'Meetings With Russian Writers.'
 "When we met in Oxford in 1965 Ahkmatova told me that Stalin had been personally enraged by the fact that she had allowed me to visit her: 'So our nun now receives visits from foreign spies,' he is alleged to have remarked, and followed this with obscenities which she could not at first bring herself to repeat to me." (from 'Conversations with Akhmatova and Pasternak' in The Proper Study of Mankind, 1997)